Tag Archives: Financial Research Companies in India

 Equity Research for hedge funds is done towards the aim of portfolio management and taking long and short positions regarding listed stocks

 Hedge Funds are quite secretive about the methodology they follow while picking up stocks.
-Sometimes the secrecy is warranted as they have something that is really unique but most of the time it’s just a marketing gimmick to avoid further questioning about their methodology.
+Sometimes firms justify secrecy.
+As they truly have something unique, but most of the time they use it as a marketing gimmick to avoid further questions about their methodology.
 Many claim to use Machine Learning and Artificial Intelligence to pick up the stocks.
 Equity Research in Hedge Fund parlance is the most critical part of Operations.
 There is also a huge reliance on Technology with trades mostly intraday and sometimes in milliseconds!!
 But there is nothing that has replaced the good old fundamental analysis.

 Hedge Funds also specialize in technical analysis apart from fundamental analysis.
 Technical analysis uses mathematical formulas to project trends and thus the future stock price for short term trades.